gdelarosa/StkOvFlow_iOSChallenge/README.md

 - UIActivityIndicator is used when loading data to tableview
 - Pushed from Cell to new ViewController to display answer information
 - Error handling is implemented in case there is no internet connetion or failure
 - NSCache is used to temporarily store images
-- Unit Testing

 **Resources:**
 https://app.quicktype.io/ - Used to quickly parse JSON